 The Fisheries and Data Analysis Consultant, Dr. Jihwan Kim, presented the 2024 Transshipment Overview (NPFC-2025-TCC08-IP08 Rev.1).
 In 2024, 52% of total catch was transshipped, with the number of events exceeding 2,000, similar to 2023.
 Other Transshipment Activities (OTAs) exceeded 2,500 events, a slight increase from 2023.
 Most transshipments occurred within the Convention Area, with only five events occurring outside.
 The volume per transshipment event averaged 147 metric tons, ranging from 4 to 1,784 metric tons.
 An online application launched in 2023 for document submission had seen increased usage following system improvements and a workshop in 2024.
 An API was developed in late 2024 to enable automated submission, with one Member currently integrating their system with the NPFC API, which should eliminate manual entry by the 2024 fishing season.
 The updated transshipment data visualization tools now include a geographic map allowing users to filter events by time and region.
 The map displays planned fish transshipments, completed transshipments, and planned OTAs.

-One Member inquired about reported discrepancies in OTA records and the transshipment of Alaska pollock.
+One Member inquired about reported discrepancies in OTA records, the transshipment of Alaska pollock, and the lack of information regarding implementation and reporting from existing observer requirements.
 The Secretariat explained that inconsistencies in OTA numbers occurred because many events were submitted via email, requiring manual alignment with notification reports, creating challenges in tracking cancellations effectively.
 Regarding the observer reports, the Secretariat noted that while the current observer form does not contain extensive information, a sample review of 100 reports from approximately 3,000 had not identified any violations.

 Several Members emphasized the importance of analyzing observer information as a source of data to support compliance processes, and one Member requested that future reports include sections summarizing information on observers.